 Every day our business will receive, use, and store personal information about our customers, affiliates, partners, and colleagues.
-It is important that this information is handled lawfully and appropriately, in line with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (collectively referred to as the ‘Data Protection Requirements’).
+It is essential that this information is handled lawfully and appropriately, in line with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (collectively referred to as the ‘Data Protection Requirements’).

-We take our data protection duties seriously, because we respect the trust that is being placed in us to use personal information appropriately and responsibly.
+We take our data protection duties seriously because we respect the trust that is being placed in us to use personal information appropriately and responsibly.

-2. About This Policy
+2. This Policy

-This policy and any other documents referred to in it, sets out the basis on which we will process any personal data that we collect or process.
+This policy and any other documents referred to in it sets out the basis on which we will process any personal data that we collect or process.
 This policy does not form part of any employee’s contract of employment and may be amended at any time.

 The company as a whole is responsible for ensuring compliance with the Data Protection Requirements and with this policy.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the Data Protection Officer.